BIGJRA/BIGJRA.github.io/rejuv.md

 B2F

-1: DRU, grab *Toxic Plate.* DL, D all the way, LU, in.
+Trip One: DRU, grab *Toxic Plate.* DL, D all the way, LU, in.
 Get the *Stantler Crest.* Exit, then go RUULLLU, grab *Fist Plate.* DRRUUL, U all the way, LURD, grab *Flame Plate*.
 Nothing in the door above, so L, U all the way, RD for an *Iron Plate.* U, L all the way until a door.
 Inside is a *Hypno Crest.* Exit, LLDR, to get *Earth Plate.* LDDRDRU, into a door.
 Get *Fearow Crest.* I got booted here.

-2: RDR, then talk to and defeat/catch the Cofagrigus.
+Trip Two: RDR, then talk to and defeat/catch the Cofagrigus.
 L all the way, U, L all the way.
 Down all the way.
 Grab the *Carbos* here, but DON'T read the wall, or you'll have to go fight Cofagrigus again.
 LURU, take the ladder.
 Repeat just the Cofagrigus encounter and take the ladder to